 The 128GB SSD's performance is great.
 It has fast sequential and random read speeds, so the system boots up and launches apps quickly, but it can take a while to copy a large file or install a large app because its sequential write speed is a little slow.
 The 64GB eMMC will be significantly slower overall.

 The Microsoft Surface Go 3's battery life is sub-par.
 It doesn't last through a typical eight-hour workday, so you'll have to plug it in at some point for a quick charge.
 Video playback drains the battery a lot faster, giving you only enough time to get through a movie or two at the most.
 The battery life is very short when gaming, but it's still better than most gaming laptops with a dedicated GPU.
 Microsoft's specifications indicate that the battery size varies slightly between units, from a minimum of 26.8Wh to a maximum of 28Wh.
 Microsoft also advertises the LTE models to have slightly shorter battery life.
-Battery life varies greatly depending on usage.
+If you want a compact 2-in-1 tablet with longer battery life, check out the Lenovo Chromebook Duet 3 (2022).

 Borderlands 3 isn't playable on the Microsoft Go 3.
 It keeps crashing on DirectX 12, and even though it runs on DirectX 11, the average frame rate at the lowest graphical settings is in the single digits.
 The Intel Pentium Gold 6500Y model likely won't even run the game.